Millions of Americans are drowning in credit card debt. If you are among them, you might benefit from expert help.

 Many nonprofit credit counseling services provide free advice about credit, debt and budgeting.

 There’s no reason for an agency to charge you high fees.
-For example, GreenPath Debt Solutions, an NFCC member, charges a one-time setup fee of zero to $50 and monthly fees averaging $36 for a debt management plan.
+For example, GreenPath Financial Wellness, an NFCC member, charges a one-time setup fee of $0 to $50, and monthly fees between $0 and $75 for a debt management plan.

 The company should not give you the runaround when you inquire about costs.
 And agencies should waive fees if you have serious financial hardship.

-3. Free information
+2. Free information